-Here is what the results of the Configuration Retrieval Status and Configuration Template Run Status indicate:
+Results of the Configuration Retrieval Status and Configuration Template Run Status will indicate:

-- Success: all templates were successfully executed on the node. - Partial Failure: some templates failed to execute on the node, or some config sections failed to synchronize.
+Success: all templates were successfully executed on the node.

-• Failure: all templates failed to execute on the node, or all config sections failed to synchronize.
+- Partial Failure: some templates failed to execute on the node, or some config sections failed to synchronize. - Failure: all templates failed to execute on the node, or all config sections failed to synchronize.